Walking trails, beaches and local shops make Sandringham the perfect destination for any visitor wanting to see a calmer part of our beautiful city.

 After a walk around the area, head back to Bay Road.
 Right near the corner of Bay and Beach Roads, you will find The Black Squirrel Café [20 Bay Road, Sandringham].
 Before taking a seat outside in the sun, head in and explore the rustic space.
 Its exposed brick walls and relaxed atmosphere will make you feel right at home.
 The breakfast menu is served all day and fear not, Victoria’s favourite meal, Smashed Avocado, is one of their staple items.
 If you are feeling a little bit more peckish, why not indulge in one of their famed burgers…don’t worry we won’t tell anyone it’s brekkie time!

-After a satisfying breakfast, take a short stroll down the beach to East Coast Kayaking [37 Jetty Road, Sandringham], where you will find a small hut with lots of kayaks and some helpful staff.
+After a satisfying breakfast, take a short stroll down the beach to East Coast Kayaking [37 Jetty Road, Sandringham], where you will find a small hut with kayaks and helpful staff.
 Sea Kayaking has become incredibly popular in the past few years.
-Whether you have tried it before, or it is your first time, the steady water of Port Phillip Bay makes for the perfect place for a paddle.
+Whether you have tried it before, or it is your first time, the steady water of Port Phillip Bay makes for the perfect place to paddle.